RTcmix/rtcmix.github.io/tutorials/bus_config.md

 # Using bus\_config

-RTcmix version 3.0 adds a major feature: the ability to route signals between instruments and to multiple outputs.
-A new instrument by Dave Topper, MIXN, takes full advantage of multiple outputs.
+RTcmix has the ability to route signals between instruments and to multiple outputs.

 ## Bus architecture